Jagadishwaran-KA/Todo/README.md

 Run - npm install followed by npm run dev
 4.Datas are Stored in the Local Storage - (Data persist upon refresh)

+Need to Add Testing code - Fix Some issues and Update the Ui
+//Nice to have a date picket - Probably move this to typescript soon.

 ![alt text](image.png)